AstraZeneca/runnable/docs/concepts/modes-implementations/local-container.md

 Local container is an interactive mode.
-In this mode, the traversal of the dag is done on the local computer but the actual exeuction happens on a container (running on local machine).
+In this mode, the traversal of the dag is done on the local computer but the actual execution happens on a container (running on local machine).
 This mode should enable you to test the pipeline and execution of your code in containers.
 This mode could also be useful in debugging a container based cloud run.